 Overall score: 91

 It’s no secret that a lot of people – kids and adults alike – hate math.
 As a parent, though, you want your child to excel in the subject academically and in its practical applications.
 What if there was an online learning tool that was so fun to use that math could actually seem, well, cool?
 That was the goal when the original Coolmath.com website launched back in 1997, educating students 13 and older on more complex math subjects, like algebra and pre-calculus.
+Today, teachers praise it for being one of the best online school for kids who want to develop their advanced math skills, a learning resource that complements classroom instruction.
 For the 12 and under crowd, a separate site, Coolmath4kids, serves as “an amusement park of math, games, and more.”
 The Coolmath-Games site is fully devoted to fun brainteasers and mental training exercises that develop and test your logic and reasoning skills.

 - By developing multiple websites that present different levels of content on mathematical topics, Coolmath has something for everyone from preschoolers to high school students – or, for that matter, grownups.